 Stirland Public Health Collection

-The collection was formed originally by Hugh Bethune Maitland (1895–1972), an eminent microbiologist, professor of bacteriology and director of the Public Health Laboratory from 1927.
-It later passed to Robert Mandell Stirland (1930–2002), a lecturer in bacteriology and consultant bacteriologist at Manchester Royal Infirmary.
+The collection was created originally by Hugh Bethune Maitland (1895–1972), an eminent microbiologist, and Professor of Bacteriology and Director of the University of Manchester Public Health Laboratory.
+Further material was added by Maitland's colleague, Robert Mandell Stirland (1930–2002), a lecturer in bacteriology and consultant bacteriologist at Manchester Royal Infirmary.

 Catalogue available online via ELGAR.